elinevich/k8s_gataway/readme.md

 # The Kubernetes API Gateway: Ingress replacement or evolution?
+## Deploy Gateway API, using GKE, Contour and NGINX implementations

-> This article contains an explanation of the new powerful technology from Kubernetes - Gateway API, the benefits of using it with an example of GKE, Contour and NGINX providers.
+> This article contains an explanation of the new powerful technology from Kubernetes - Gateway API, the benefits of using it on example of implementations from GKE, Contour and NGINX providers.

 ![Logo](/assets/img/logo2.png)